 The posting system I was used to

-The posting system is very different in Germany compared to what I was used to in Hong Kong.
+The postal system in Germany is very different compared to what I was used to in Hong Kong.
 In Hong Kong, the postmen will deliver the letter based on our room number.
 It means that we can still mail to an address without writing down the name of the receiver.
 As long as it is a full address with a room number, there is a designated postbox for each flat.

 Similarly, when I lived in the U.S, no name should be put on the mailbox for security reasons.
 Actually, I was told to stick my name inside my postbox so that no one except the postman can see it.